mpaglia0/Iudas/README.md

 **For ethical/privacy reasons DISQUS comment system has been removed**.

 :warning: needs a PHP capable hosting!
 PHP code is available in the ``static`` directory.
-In order to use this form you need to install [PHPMailer](https://github.com/PHPMailer/PHPMailer) classes.
+In order to use this form you need to install/activate [PHPMailer](https://github.com/PHPMailer/PHPMailer) classes on your hosting.

-[**Static Comments Plus**](https://github.com/mpaglia0/Static_Comments_Plus) has been hacked from [Static Comments](https://github.com/getpelican/pelican-plugins/tree/master/static_comments) plugin and has the following improvements:
+[**Static Comments Plus**](https://github.com/mpaglia0/Static_Comments_Plus) has been hacked from [Static Comments](https://github.com/getpelican/pelican-plugins/tree/master/static_comments) plugin but brings you the following improvements:

 - Added a ``STATIC_COMMENTS_SOURCE`` parameter in order to choose if comments have to be written in *Markdown* or *reST* format.

-- Added a PHP script (available in the ``static`` directory) that will allow visitors to send comments through the form (Static Comments needs you send the comment by email).
+- Added a PHP script (available in the ``static`` directory) that will allow visitors to send comments through the form (while original Static Comments plugin needs you send the comment by email).

 :warning: Each article needs to have the ``slug`` metadata duly assigned in order to let this plugin works!